Article: Seiko SWR: New models have arrived at PSB Watches

 SWR103: The successor to the SWR049

 The direct replacement for the SWR049, the best-selling reference in the old range.
 Silver steel case, white dial with stylized Roman numerals, blue sword hands.
 The most classic and "Cartier Tank"-like look in the range.
-If you were hesitant between an SWR049 and its successor, the SWR103 is the obvious answer: same DNA, but better proportioned and with a sapphire crystal.
+If you were hesitating between an SWR049 and its successor, the SWR103 is the obvious answer: same DNA, but better proportioned and with sapphire crystal.

 SWR104: The successor to the SWR052